What dB Should Vocals Be in A Mix?

 What reverbs you use depend entirely on your music style, as well as artistic decision.
 Reverb can tend to be extremely subjective a lot of the time, so saying for sure, what’s right and what’s not, is beyond the scope of this article.

 However, the main things are quite concrete.
-If you want more claustrophobic, and in-your-face kind of vocal sound – a small room reverb will be perfectly disorienting.
+If you want a more claustrophobic, and in-your-face kind of vocal sound – a small room reverb will be perfectly disorienting.

 Additionally, shimmer reverbs can bring a lot of nice sparkle to your vocals.